 - Small increases in perennial plant cover in watersheds dominated by annual crops will result in disproportionately large increases in species richness and diversity of major taxa (plants, animals, insects, microbes).

 The systems being studied include a range of percentage and placement of perennial vegetation.
-The project is being conducted on fourteen small watersheds around the Neal Smith National Wildlife Refuge ranging in size from 1.2 acres to 13 acres.
+The project is being conducted on 12 small watersheds at Neal Smith National Wildlife Refuge ranging in size from 1.2 acres to 13 acres and dozens of commercial farms across the Midwest.